gigalixir/gigalixir-cli/docs/source/main.rst

 You can only have one database per app because otherwise managing your :bash:`DATABASE_URL` variable would become trickier.

 In the free tier, the database is free, but it is really not suitable for production use.
 It is a multi-tenant postgres database cluster with shared CPU, memory, and disk.
-You are limited to 1 connection, 10,000 rows, and no backups.
+You are limited to 2 connections, 10,000 rows, and no backups.
+Idle connections are terminated after 5 minutes.
 If you want to upgrade your database, you'll have to migrate the data yourself.
 For a complete feature comparison see :ref:`tiers`.

 For information on upgrading your account, see :ref:`upgrade account`.